 Meal planning tips for healthy eating

-Pick a time and day to plan your meal.
+- Pick a time and day to plan your meals.
 I would suggest you do this towards the end of the week.

 Plan with healthy choices in mind.
 Always ensure half of your plate will include vegetables.
 This is great to load on essential nutrients and trying to eat the rainbow on a plate, by including lots of different coloured vegetables.
 If you order a regular veg box, then check what’s going to be included so you can plan around it.

 Get in some variety and try experimenting with different recipes.
 Look online or at cook books for inspiration.

 Always try to plan seasonally.
 That way you can buy seasonal and local produce.
 It is fresher, tastes better and has not been left in cold storage for months.
 There are some great seasonal veg boxes you can order in advance.